-Creators pay $15/month or $150/year to continue providing our service.
-The annual option gives two months free.
-On average creators meet this membership cost in 1-2 commissions.
+Creators pay $80/month or $800/year to continue providing our services.
+The annual option gives two months FREE.

-Once you sign up as a Buyer, all you have to do is create a project brief through your dashboard.
+Once you sign up as a Buyer, all you have to do is create a project brief (art order) through your dashboard.
 Then Creators come to you, bidding on your brief.
 You can choose who you would like to work with by accepting the best match for you.
-If you see a Creator in our showcase that you like, you can send your project directly to that creator by selecting their name at the bottom of your brief.
+If you see a specific Creator in our showcase that you love, you can send your project directly to that creator by selecting their name at the bottom of your brief.

-The rest is distributed to the Creator throughout the creation process.
-When the Buyer approves the Creator’s sketch, the Creator receives another 40%.
-The Creator receives the rest upon delivery.
+The rest is distributed to the Creator throughout the process.
+When the Buyer is happy with how the artwork is looking and approves the Creator’s sketch, the Creator receives another 40%.
+The Creator receives the final 50% upon delivery.

 You and your Creator will decide together on the official timeline for your project before you pay and before the project begins.